mgechev/blog.mgechev.com/_posts/2014-12-21-handling-asynchronous-calls-with-es6-javascript-generators.markdown

 In this blog post we'll take a look at standard ways of handling asynchronous calls and how we can improve the readability of our code using generators.
 We'll also take a further look at the implementation of `spawn`, since there are few tricky moments there.

+The code from the demo is at my [GitHub](https://github.com/mgechev/generators-async-demo).

 ## Prerequisites

 You must be familiar with how JavaScript promises work.
 You can read this amazing [HTML5 rocks article](http://www.html5rocks.com/en/tutorials/es6/promises/) about them and take a look at my [Light Q implantation](https://github.com/mgechev/light-q) for the underlaying details.